ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 ### Focus Component
 - Focus components require that the psycaster has the listed items equipped during casting, these items are not consumed unless explicitly stated.
 - When [[#Psycasts and Stealth|Stealth Casting]], these psycasts require a dexterity (stealth) check against any relevant creatures' [[Sight-Based Perception]] to avoid being [[Stealth and Hiding#Observed|Observed]].
 If an instrument is the focus, the DC instead depends on the relevant creatures' [[Sound-Based Perception]].
+- Psycasts with a focus component and a kinetic component require the psycaster to use atleast 1 hand on the focus item.
+- Psycasts with a focus component and a gesture component require the psycaster to use atleast 2 hands on the focus item.
 ## Psycast Duration and Concentration
 - All psycasts have a duration, the duration may be one of three types; Instant, $n$ turn, and time based.
 - In addition to a duration, some psycasts may require concentration from the user.